 1. Santa Anita Park

-Ah, the Great Race Place.
+Ah, "the Great Race Place."
 Santa Anita Park was the first track I ever visited, and it's still my favorite.
-Nothing can beat the majestic backdrop of the San Gabriel Mountains, and there's no more beautiful or better designed paddock in the country.
-Even on a slow Friday the track still gets enough visitors to make it feel alive and happening, and there's no track in the country that handles large crowds any better.
-Getting in and out is a breeze even when there are 40,000 people packing the place, as still does happen on occasion.
+Nothing can beat the majestic backdrop of the San Gabriel Mountains, and there's no more beautiful or better-designed paddock in the country.
+Even on a slow Friday, the track still gets enough visitors to make it feel alive and happening, and there's no track in the country that handles large crowds better.
+Getting in and out is a breeze even when there are 40,000 people packing the place, as does still happen on occasion.